Joseph Abruzzo

-Joseph Abruzzo (born August 14, 1980) is an American politician and who served as the clerk of the circuit court and comptroller of Palm Beach County, Florida from 2021 until his resignation in 2025.
+Joseph Abruzzo (born August 14, 1980) is an American official who is currently the Administrator and CEO for Palm Beach County, Florida.
+Previously, he served as the clerk of the circuit court and comptroller of Palm Beach County, Florida from 2021 until his resignation in 2025.
 A member of the Democratic Party, he previously served in the Florida House of Representatives and the Florida Senate.

 History

 Abruzzo attended Lynn University, where he served as President of the Student Government Association and was appointed by the Boca Raton City Council to the Boca Raton Education Advisory Board.
 He graduated with a degree in international communications in 2003 and joined the United States Coast Guard Reserve later that year, where he worked as a port security specialist.

 Clerk of the Circuit Court & Comptroller (2021–2025)

 Abruzzo was elected to serve as the Clerk of the Circuit Court & Comptroller for Palm Beach County, Florida in November 2020.
 He was sworn into office on January 5, 2021.
 He was re-elected in November 2024 for a second term.

 Under Abruzzo's leadership, the Clerk's office achieved record investment income for Palm Beach County's fiscal years 2023 and 2024, reaching $172 million and $215 million respectively.
 Palm Beach County became the world's largest investor in Israel government bonds, amounting to $700 Million of a $4.67 Billion total portfolio as of 2024.
 In April 2024, the president of Israel, Isaac Herzog, sent Abruzzo a letter thanking Palm Beach County for the investment.

 A lawsuit by anonymous Palm Beach residents filed in 2024 called the investment "speculative," and attorneys for the Clerk’s office responded by calling the lawsuit “politically charged and fatally flawed.”

 Abruzzo added services by introducing a service for customers to buy electronically certified documents for court and official records, expanded the service center in Royal Palm Beach, and broadened public outreach for services such as Property Fraud Alerts and the Hope Card program for people with protective court orders.

 Abruzzo advocated for legislation that allowed for the release of Jeffrey Epstein's grand jury records in July 2024.
 The release of the records to the public helped "ensure transparency to the people of Palm Beach County that we serve every day, and to the international community that has closely followed the Epstein case."

-In June 2025, Abruzzo resigned as clerk and was succeeded by Republican state representative Mike Caruso.
+In June 2025, Abruzzo resigned as clerk.
 Since July 2025, Abruzzo has worked as the county administrator.